 Terrible, Thanks for Asking®

 You know how every day someone asks “how are you?”
 And even if you’re totally dying inside, you just say “fine,” so everyone can go about their day?
 This show is the opposite of that.
 Hosted by author (It’s Okay to Laugh (Crying Is Cool Too)) and notable widow (her words) Nora McInerny, this is a funny/sad/uncomfortable podcast about talking honestly about our pain, our awkwardness, and our humanness, which is not an actual word.
 Learn more.
 Visit the website and subscribe to the podcast.

-Every weekday, U.S. Poet Laureate Tracy K. Smith delivers a different way to see the world – through poetry.
-Produced in partnership with the Library of Congress and the Poetry Foundation.
+Every weekday, Tracy K. Smith delivers a different way to see the world – through poetry.
+Produced in partnership with the Poetry Foundation.
 Visit the website and subscribe to the podcast.

 Decomposed breaks down the stories that have shaped classical music, from secrets and scandals to acts of sheer genius.
 Hear these stories accompanied by the symphonies, operas and other masterpieces they inspired.
 Hosted by Jade Simmons, a classical concert pianist and storyteller, the first season of Decomposed takes on gender expectations, Cold War propaganda and the danger of putting your personal life on the stage.
 Produced in partnership with Classical Minnesota Public Radio.